Levi Silliman Ives: Episcopal Church career

-Conversion to Roman Catholicism
+Conversion to Catholicism

 Despite these concessions, Ives's theological convictions continued to evolve until he was no longer able to accept that his denomination was a branch of the true Catholic church.
 "But in a time of rabid, irrational anti-Catholicism, Ives's espousal of a more inclusive and flexible historical catholicism within Anglicanism received a suspicious and horrified hearing."

 In 1852, after obtaining a six-month leave of absence, the 55-year-old cleric left for Europe with his wife.
 They went to Rome, where, on December 22, 1852, he sent a letter to the convention of the Protestant Episcopal Church in North Carolina resigning his office of Bishop of North Carolina in view of his decision to join the Catholic Church.
 Ives was the first Anglican bishop since John Clement Gordon, Bishop of Galloway in the Scottish Episcopal Church, to convert to Catholicism.
 Signalling his prominence, it was Pope Pius IX who received him on December 26, 1852.
 Some months later, his wife also converted to Catholicism.

 In 1854, Ives published his apologia, The Trials of a Mind in its Progress to Catholicism.
 The book was met with at least one extensive, critical review by an anonymous ex-clergyman.

 After two years in Rome, the Iveses returned to New York.
-As a lay Roman Catholic, whose marriage barred him from the priesthood, Ives spent his last years as a professor of rhetoric at St. John's College (now Fordham University).
+As a lay Catholic, whose marriage barred him from the priesthood, Ives spent his last years as a professor of rhetoric at St. John's College (now Fordham University).
 He also lectured at St. Joseph's Seminary and the convents of the Sacred Heart and Sisters of Charity, as well as concerning himself in charity work.
 He was also one of the founders of Manhattan College (a Catholic college now located in Riverdale, New York) and served as the first chairman of its board of trustees (1863-1867).

-Ives was a moving force behind the establishment in 1863 of "The Society for the Protection of Destitute Roman Catholic Children in the City of New York", which founded the New York Catholic Protectory, an institution for the shelter and training of the young, designed to afford neglected or abandoned children shelter, food, raiment and the rudiments of an education in religion, morals, science and manual training or industrial pursuits.
+Ives was a moving force behind the establishment in 1863 of "The Society for the Protection of Destitute Catholic Children in the City of New York", which founded the New York Catholic Protectory, an institution for the shelter and training of the young, designed to afford neglected or abandoned children shelter, food, raiment and the rudiments of an education in religion, morals, science and manual training or industrial pursuits.

-He died at his home in Manhattanville, New York on October 13, 1876.
+He died at his home in Manhattanville, New York on October 13, 1867.